Guide to Selling a House by Auction

 The reserve price is almost always set below market value; it can be as much as 10% to 20% below market value depending on:

-• The type of property you are selling – some types of property are better suited to an auction sale (particularly the case with traditional auction).
+• The type of property you are selling – some types of property are better suited to an auction sale (particularly the case with an on-the-day auction).
 The auctioneer will suggest a higher reserve price for properties that are well suited to an auction sale, as discussed later in this article.

 You will need to agree to the auctioneer’s reserve price before booking your property into auction.
 The reserve price won’t change before auction day, without your consent.
 It’s important to make sure the reserve price is high enough to cover your outstanding mortgage and other costs associated with moving home.